hpgrahsl/kryptonite-for-kafka/flink-udfs-kryptonite/README.md

 to selectively encrypt or decrypt column values in your Flink `TABLE` rows.

-Verify a successful deployment by checking all available user functions e.g. from within an interactive [Flink SQL Client](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sqlclient/) session, which should output both all Kryptonite for Kafka related user-defined functions like so:
+Verify a successful deployment by checking all available user functions e.g. from within an interactive [Flink SQL Client](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sqlclient/) session, which should output all Kryptonite for Kafka related user-defined functions like so:

 ```
 Flink SQL> SHOW USER FUNCTIONS;